surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

 ## Creating Visualizations
-Bi+ allows you to create different type of charts and graphs depending on the data retreived
+Bi+ allows you to create different type of charts and graphs depending on the data retreived.
 ## Types of Visualization

 Bi+ enables you to visualize the data in  different chart types and provides some standard editing options.